"I miss my dog" post:

 "I knew it.
 You see, that makes a difference.”
 There is something about his smugness that I just cannot stand.
 What are you saying, Indonesians who do not study outside the country are somehow unable to learn English good enough to say two lines in public?

-It would’ve been different if he had said it after reading a lengthy paper I wrote in English (although it would still be odd if he only said it to Asians and not all ESL students).
+It would’ve been different if he had said it after reading a lengthy paper I wrote in English (although it would still be odd if he only said it to Asians and not all ESL students: everyone).
 But I said two, TWO sentences in class before he made that judgment.

 This is not the first time this has happened, and I understand that more often than not it’s a well-meant, friendly attempt at starting a conversation and showing interest in other people and cultures.
 Still, people in this continent are not as aware of such microagressions as Americans and it annoys me… especially when most Europeans here are not native speakers of the English language themselves and make the same mistakes we make.
 It’s saying “oh you speak normally, but I know very well that your country sucks, and compared to your countrymen I can surely judge that you are much better— good for you!”